How Many People Are Named Dana?

 An estimated 208,280 people in the United States have the first name Dana.
 While not in the top 50, it remains a well-known name ranking #258 overall.
 It is used for both genders, with 78.4% female.
 The average bearer is 51 years old, and Dana peaked in popularity in 1971 with 8,032 births that year.

-Below you will find a full statistical profile of Dana as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Dana as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Dana paired with any surname.

 Key Insights